Josh Naylor: Player profile

 Naylor is 5 ft 10 in tall and weighs 235 lbs.
-As a prospect, he profiled as a power hitter, and Greg Hamilton, the coach of the Canadian national junior team, described Naylor's hitting approach as "advanced" in 2013.
-In his first three MLB seasons, Naylor was a below average hitter, hitting lots of ground balls but not swinging at many pitches.
+As a prospect, he profiled as a power hitter, and Greg Hamilton, the coach of the Canada junior national baseball team, described Naylor's hitting approach as "advanced" in 2013.
+In his first three Major League Baseball (MLB) seasons, Naylor was a below average hitter, hitting lots of ground balls but not swinging at many pitches.
 He also was a poor defensive outfielder.
 Starting in 2022, he became a full-time first baseman, lowered his strikeout rate, and improved his batting average and power.